lusend/website/src/pages/individual/information/policies.md

 ## Signature Programs

-- Students can use Liberty-awarded aid for the program cost.
-- Students can also use outside scholarships, loans, and grants for program costs.
+Students are allowed to utilize their Liberty scholarships and federal financial aid to finance their signature study abroad experience while receiving credit directly from Liberty University.
+In these programs, students pay a set program fee based on location, Liberty University tuition, and the LU Send study abroad fee.

 ## Custom Programs

-- Students cannot use Liberty-awarded aid for program costs.
-- Students can use a portion of Liberty-awarded aid toward LU online courses.
-- Students can use outside scholarships, loans, and grants for program costs.
+Students are allowed to utilize their federal and outside financial aid to finance their custom study abroad experience.
+In these programs, students pay a program fee set by the partner organization and the LU Send study abroad fee.

 ## International Internships

-If the student is completing an internship through a Signature or Custom program:

-- The policies described above will apply, respectively.

-If the student is pursuing an independent internship:

-- Students cannot use Liberty-awarded aid.
+Students have to pay a program fee set by the partner organization, Liberty tuition (if receiving credit), and the LU Send internship fee.

+**Please note that Liberty-awarded aid cannot be applied to independent internships.
+Once all eligible aid has been applied to a student's account, any remaining balance is the student's responsibility.**

-- Students cannot use outside scholarships, loans, and grants for program costs.
-(Students may contact outside award-granting entities to appeal to use aid toward an independent internship).
+**For all other questions about using outside scholarships, loans, and grants to fund an independent internship, please contact [financialaid@liberty.edu](mailto:financialaid@liberty.edu)**
-- Students can use a portion of any type of aid toward LU online courses.

-NOTE: **Once all applicable loans and financial aid have been applied, if there is any additional balance on your account, you are responsible for the remaining costs.**

-NOTE: **If you have questions regarding your Financial Aid, please contact Caleb Speck at [mcspeck@liberty.edu](mailto:mcspeck@liberty.edu)**

 # Consortium Agreement

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35677){.header}

-- A consortium agreement is a document for students taking courses for transfer credit at a host university or study center.
-The agreement allows students with federal aid, scholarships, and loans to allocate those funds toward their study abroad costs.
-The consortium agreement is completed in conjunction with the final Course Approval Form.
-Students will work with the LU Send Financial Aid representative to complete and sign their consortium agreement.
-The student will upload a copy of the completed form to their LU Send Study Abroad application.
+Consortium agreements are specific to students participating in Custom Study Abroad programs.
+This form allows students to use federal financial aid, scholarships, and loans to finance their study abroad experience.
+Students can expect to receive this form from the Financial Aid Office once their Course Approval Form has been finalized with the Registrar's Office.

-- Students participating in a Custom Program who are not using financial aid do not need to complete a consortium agreement.
+Students who do not wish to use their financial aid to finance their custom study abroad program are **_not required_** to complete this agreement.
-- Students participating in a Signature Program do not need to complete a consortium agreement even if they are using outside aid.

 # Registration & Enrollment

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35691){.header}

-Students must maintain full-time student status while studying abroad by taking the equivalent of at least 12 U.S. credits (for Spring and Fall semesters).
+Residential students **must** maintain full-time student status while studying abroad by taking the equivalent of at least 12 U.S. credits (for fall and spring semesters).
 Students may take more than 12 credits, but at least 12 credits **must** satisfy the requirements of their Degree Completion Plan (DCP).

 ## Signature Programs

-- Students will be enrolled in courses at a study center; however, they will be registered in special sections of Liberty courses in order to receive credit directly from LU.
+Students will take courses in person with their study abroad program; however, they will be registered in special sections of Liberty courses to receive credit directly from Liberty.
+If students do not meet the prerequisites for the courses they wish to take, they must submit a prerequisite override to receive approval.
+For questions regarding prerequisites of courses, please consult the [Registrar's Office](https://www.liberty.edu/registrar/) webpage.
-- Students may need pre-requisite overrides in order to be registered for the special sections.
-Overrides can be obtained by working with LU Send.
-- If you are participating in a Signature Study Abroad Program you will **not** need to complete a Course Approval Form.
-However, if you need course substitutions, you will need to work with the LU Send Office.

 ## Custom Programs

-- Students will be enrolled in courses at a host university or study center.
-- Students will complete a Course Approval Form to gain preapproval for course transfer or substitution credit.
-Instructions for completing this form will be provided in Advising 201.
+Students will take courses in person with their host university or study center.
+Students will complete a Course Approval Form as part of the application process with LU Send to receive preapproval for transfer credit through their program.

-- The Course Approval Form will be reviewed by LU Send, Registrar’s Office, and the student’s respective Academic Department.
-- Students must ensure that their Course Approval form has been reviewed and processed by all signing parties in order to remain enrolled and considered a full time student at Liberty University for the semester abroad.
-- Study Abroad students who are also completing an internship must also complete the Internship Agreement Form to be registered for their respective internship course(s).
+LU Send will facilitate seeking approval for transfer credit in conjunction with each academic department.
+Once all courses have been reviewed, the Registrar's Office will review and certify which courses are approved for the student to take abroad and transfer back to Liberty.

 ## International Internships

-- Students completing an internship for credit must complete the Internship Agreement Form in order to be enrolled in the corresponding internship course(s) for their major.
+Students completing an internship for credit must complete the Internship Agreement Form to be enrolled in the corresponding internship course(s) for their Degree Completion Plan.
+Students will complete the Internship Agreement Form as part of the application process with LU Send.
+Students will need to obtain signatures from their in-country site supervisor and academic department.
-- Instructions for completing this form will be provided in Advising 201.
-- The student will complete the Internship Agreement Form by collecting signatures from a Faculty Advisor in their department and their host country Site Supervisor.

 NOTE: **There is no credit minimum for students participating in a Summer program**
 NOTE: **Online students are not held to the 12 credit minimum for Spring and Fall semesters.**